dumbPy/iitb-login/README.md

 This package only consists a login script for headless login to `internet.iitb.ac.in` on any of the iitb servers.

 ### Install
-`pip install iitb_login` should install the script.
-You can also try `pip install git+https://github.com/dumbPy/iitb_login.git`
+`pip install iitb-login` should install the script.
+You can also try `pip install git+https://github.com/dumbPy/iitb-login.git`

 ### Usage
 ```